 Stephany leads the community youth group and has been among the most active community healers in prioritizing her own journey of trauma healing and personal transformation.
 She admits that she is an entirely different person than she was when she joined the program, and her flourishing is a source of inspiration to others in the youth group.
 She is in her third year of her journalism degree.

 Lissette has been active as a community leader for a number of years.
 She is particularly gifted at inspiring young women by sharing the story of her life and the challenges she has overcome and those she is in the midst of overcoming.

-She is completing the second year of her social work degree, though she has practically been acting as a "social worker" without a degree for many years.
+She is beginning her third year ofsocial work degree, though she has practically been acting as a "social worker" without a degree for many years.
 She co-facilitates the women's group every Sunday, and is a model for her peers and neighbors through her self-confidence, grit, and leadership skills.

 Brenda is beginning her first year in a degree in Public Relations.
 She has been involved in the youth group since she was young, and is now in a leadership position in the group.